nymea/nymea-plugins/kodi/README.md

 # Kodi

-This plugin allows to integrate nymea with the [Kodi media center](http://kodi.tv/).
-The minimum requred version of Kodi is 13 (Gotham).
+This plugin allows to integrate nymea with the Kodi media center.

-## Setup
+## Usage

 Is is required to enable the following settings in Kodi: